-Jeep Renegade 4xe plug-in hybrid running costs
+Jeep Renegade 4xe plug-in hybrid costs, insurance, warranty & tax

 The Renegade 4xe follows the plug-in hybrid formula: cheaper to fuel and tax, slightly more expensive to insure